Support our Sponsors

 Mindscape No. 3 at Pocantico

 At the Katonah Museum on Sunday afternoon, dancers performed an excerpt of Connect Transfer (2004), originally performed during the opening ceremony of the Beijing Olympics in 2008.
 In the museum courtyard under tall spruce trees, a large, blank canvas was spread on the ground.
 The four dancers, entering with a paint-soaked sponge in one hand, began by making curving marks on the ground.
 As the dance progressed, the painting on the floor became denser, and the dancers’ bodies acquired different-colored stains and splotches, until finally, their bodies were completely saturated.
-In describing his choreographic technique, Shen said the dancers “treat their bodies like liquid, like a brush, like they don’t have bones.”
+In describing his choreographic technique, Shen Wei said the dancers “treat their bodies like liquid, like a brush, like they don’t have bones.”

 The artists greets guests

-Katrina London, curator at the Pocantico Center, described the highly unconventional mixture of materials in the paintings there: Shen uses oil and acrylic together with watercolor, combines washes with thick impasto, “almost like he has invented his own techniques.”
-For the Reflecting Element series, Shen held himself to a single hue of dark brown paint, which he applied in thin layers over a yellow canvas, to create an effect reminiscent of lava: a glowing underlying liquid that coalesces into a dark, rippling or billowing surface topography.
+Katrina London, curator at The Pocantico Center, described the highly unconventional mixture of materials in the paintings there: Shen Wei uses oil and acrylic together with watercolor, combines washes with thick impasto, “almost like he has invented his own techniques.”
+For the Reflecting Element series, Shen Wei held himself to a single hue of dark brown paint, which he applied in thin layers over a yellow canvas, to create an effect reminiscent of lava: a glowing underlying liquid that coalesces into a dark, rippling or billowing surface topography.

 The exhibition is on view at both locations until mid-April.